 Individuals find their own valued role in society, and with clear goals and vision, NDIS offers financial help to become self-sustaining.

 Ownership of the vision matters

-Now imagine an NDIS planning meeting, armed with a well formulated life plan.
-The NDIS are not only legally obliged to buy in to visions that due to a defined disability need financial help to be sustained, they will want to.
-In addition a good plan will foster better outcomes for the individual in the long term and make the most of funding and resources made available to them.
+Now imagine an NDIS planning meeting, armed with a well-formulated life plan.
+The NDIS is not only legally obliged to buy into visions that due to a defined disability need financial help to be sustained, but they will also want to.
+In addition, a good plan will foster better outcomes for the individual in the long term and make the most of the funding and resources made available to them.

-Creating a life plan is no different to business plan in many aspects.
+Creating a life plan is no different from a business plan in many aspects.

 - “If you don’t know where you are going, you could end up anywhere”

 The importance of a clear vision, and SMART (Specific, Measurable, Attainable, Relevant, Time based) goals